learn-co-curriculum/hs-git-code-along-lab/README.md

 ### So let's actually start a project.

-* Create a directory for the project on your computer that will hold your code and `cd` into it:
+* Create a directory for the project on your computer that will hold your code and `cd` into it with the following commands in the terminal:

 `mkdir my_code`
 `cd my_code`

-* Now that we're in the project, we need to initialize a new git repository.

-`git init`

 * Create a `README.md` file to tell anyone who is looking at your project exactly what it is that they're looking at.

 `touch README.md`
 `subl README.md`

+* Now that we've created a new project, we need to initialize a new git repository to track our changes with:

+`git init`

-* Type something into it.
-Maybe: "Here is my personal repository of ruby code."
+* Now let's type something into our README.
+Maybe something like, "Here is my personal repository of ruby code."

-* Now let's see if git noticed that we made changes to our `README.md`.
+* Now let's see if git noticed that we made changes to our `README.md` with:

 `git status`

 * We've finished editing our README, now we want our file to be staged for commit.
+Type:

 `git add <file-name>`

-* Then commit.
+* Then commit with:

-`git commit -m "I added a readme"`.
+`git commit -m "Added a readme"`.

 The `-m` is saying "I'm going to include a commit message here".